tomchadwin/tom.chadw.in/_posts/2023-01-19-AlanGarner.md

 Then came *[The Owl Service](https://en.wikipedia.org/wiki/The_Owl_Service)*.
 I confess almost to having my breath taken away while reading this short book for the first time.
-The Welsh valleys act as a protagonist, perhaps emphasized to this English reader in the contrast drawn between its middle-class English and working-class-Welsh protagonists.
+The Welsh valleys act as a protagonist, perhaps emphasized to this English reader in the contrast drawn between its middle-class English and working-class Welsh protagonists.
 Class, and cultural and intellectual hatred, soak every character, and I had my first glimpse of Garner's horrific perception of his childhood and adolescent self, and his unwavering certainty